OscarRondon/dotnetProjects/PortafolioSolution/PortafolioClient/README.md

 PortafolioSolution
 [
-	*	Adjust menu css for responsiveness
+	*	Adjust Menu css for responsiveness
 	*	Adjust Hero section css for responsiveness
+	*	Adjust About section css for responsiveness
 ]

 ## Todos